ablaom/DSTSkeleton/redirections/new_to_ml.md

 # New to machine learning but have moderate Julia skills?

-Try starting out with the [Introduction to Statistical Learning](/categories/intro_to_stats_learning.md) tutorials, or one of these [external resources](/external_resources.md):
+Start out with the [Introduction to Statistical Learning](/categories/intro_to_stats_learning.md) tutorials, or one of these [external resources](/external_resources.md):